Bohmian Mechanics as a Practical Tool

-With all this, consider a scenario where the time evolution of the reduced density matrix of a subsystem S could be interpreted as if every $\Delta t$ time units, a different portion of the environment (a different ancilla) got coupled with S and was then (the ancilla) strongly measured.
-If these ancillas never again interacted with S (or their entanglement was somehow "thermalised" before their next interaction), the result would be equivalent to a generalized measurement of S every $\Delta t$.
-Then, following our previous comments, we could call such a system S, a Markovian open quantum system \cite{QuantumTrajs}, satisfying, among others, the "Past-Future Independence" characterization of Markovian behaviour of Ref. \cite{MarkovianityDefs}.
-It turns out, as shown by Ref. \cite{continousMeas}, that if $\Delta t\rightarrow 0$, such a continuous projective measurement of ancillas that sequentially get coupled to the subsystem S, can be used to derive the dynamical equation for the reduced density matrix of S (also known as the master equation) of several Markovian environments.
-In general, it is proven that for any Markovian master equation a (perhaps fictitious) environment and a set of observables for it exist, such that the equation is interpretable as due to their simultaneous continuous measurements \cite{continousMeas, MarkovianityDefs}.
+There are scenarios where the post-measurement density matrix "fiction" developed above does provide a reasonable description of a reduced density matrix.
+Consider, for instance, a scenario where every $\Delta t$ time units, a different portion of the environment (a different ancilla) got coupled with S and was then (the ancilla) strongly measured.
+If these ancillas never again interacted with S (or their entanglement was somehow "thermalised" before their next interaction with S), the result would be equivalent to a generalized measurement of S every $\Delta t$.
+Following our previous comments, we could call such a system S, a Markovian open quantum system \cite{QuantumTrajs}, satisfying, among others, the "Past-Future Independence" characterization of Ref. \cite{MarkovianityDefs}.
+Remarkably, as shown by Ref. \cite{continousMeas}, if $\Delta t\rightarrow 0$ such a continuous measurement of ancillas that sequentially get coupled to the subsystem S, can be used to derive the dynamical equation for the reduced density matrix of S (called, the {\em master equation}) for {\em many} relevant Markovian settings.
+What is more, it is proven that for {\em any} Markovian master equation a (perhaps fictitious) environment and a set of observables for it exist, such that the equation is interpretable as due to their simultaneous and continuous measurements \cite{continousMeas, MarkovianityDefs}.